-Employees of the Authority are members of three separate pension schemes:
+Employees of the Authority are members of two separate pension schemes:

-- The NHS Pension Scheme - The Teachers' Pension Scheme, administered by Capita Teachers' Pensions on behalf of the Department for Education (DfE) - The Local Government Pensions Scheme, administered by the Royal Borough of Greenwich or the London Pension Fund Authority (LPFA).
+- The Teachers' Pension Scheme, administered by Capita Teachers' Pensions on behalf of the Department for Education (DfE) - The Local Government Pensions Scheme, administered by the Royal Borough of Greenwich or the London Pension Fund Authority (LPFA).

-These schemes provide defined benefits to members (retirement lump sums and pensions), earned as employees worked for the Authority.
+Both schemes provide defined benefits to members (retirement lump sums and pensions), earned as employees worked for the Authority.

-However, the arrangements for the NHS and Teachers Schemes' means that liabilities for these benefits cannot ordinarily be identified specifically to the Authority.
-The schemes are therefore accounted for as if they were defined contribution schemes and no liability for future payments of benefits is recognised in the Balance Sheet.
-The relevant cost of services line in the Comprehensive Income and Expenditure Statement is charged with the employer's contributions payable to the NHS and Teachers' Pensions schemes in the year.
+However, the arrangements for the teachers' scheme mean that liabilities for these benefits cannot ordinarily be identified specifically to the Authority.
+The scheme is therefore accounted for as if it were a defined contribution scheme and no liability for future payments of benefits is recognised in the Balance Sheet.
+The Education and Children's Services line in the Comprehensive Income and Expenditure Statement is charged with the employer's contributions payable to Teachers' Pensions in the year.